 The way to identify your PQLs is to ask what represents a successful customer?
 What are they specifically doing in your product that suggests real buying intent?
 Your customer success team will be able to help you here, as they will know what it looks like when a customer is extracting value from your product.

-It’s these actions taken by customers that determine whether they are Product Qualified Lead.
+Customers’ actions determine if they qualify as a Product Qualified Lead..
 You’ll need to go backward from the result of a successful customer to arrive back at the action that is a predictor of conversion.
 You can even look at data from past customers to see what actions they took before they upgraded to one of your paid plans.